nicholaswmin/fsm/README.md

 ## Define

-The following defines an FSM with 2 possible `states`,
-each allowing a single `transition`.
+The following FSM has 2 possible `states`, each listing a single `transition`:

 ```js
 const turnstile = fsm({